Questions about surgery and appointments

 A: Activity restriction for 10-14 days is a very important factor in reducing complications such as hernia, swelling, internal bleeding and other injuries.

-- Use an E-collar (alone cone or cone of shame) – many animals will not want to move around very much when wearing the E-collar
+- Use an E-collar/cone – many animals will not want to move around very much when wearing the E-collar

 - Use a leash – dogs should be on a leash when going outside even if they have a fenced in yard.
 The leash will give you more control over speed and activity when outside or using the stairs.

-- Monitor activities with other animals and young children and do not allow unsupervised play time with 14 days.
+- Monitor activities with other animals and young children and do not allow unsupervised playtime for 14 days.